ucsf-ckm/iprestricted/README.md

 # IP Restricted Block

-Wrap any block of content in your WordPress posts and pages in a shortcode, and restrict its visibility by matching the client IP addresses against a give white list of IP addresses and/or IP address ranges.
+Wrap any block of content in your WordPress posts and pages in a shortcode to restrict its visibility by matching the client's IP address against specified white- and blacklists of IP addresses.

 ## Installation